-Students requiring academic tutoring will be given the opportunity to meet with the Academic Affairs Director.
+Students requiring academic tutoring will be given the opportunity to meet with the Academic Affairs Director to form a learning plan.
 Students may then have the option to hire tutors at their own expense from a list of tutors provided by MMCI.